New York Drug Crimes Defense Frequently Asked Questions

 Every year, more than 50,000 people are arrested for crimes relating to drugs.
 The majority of these arrests involve drug paraphernalia, drug manufacturing, drug distribution, and drug possession.
 A number of substances are covered under the “drug crime” law, including methamphetamine, heroin, PCP, LSD, cocaine, marijuana, and a variety of controlled prescription drugs.

 Drug use is considered a major health issue among the population.
 It can also lead to the perpetration of a variety of other crimes.
 Because of this, law enforcement officials spend a good deal of time and money on the arrest and prosecution of potential offenders.
-Law enforcement doesn’t always have the best interests of the defendant at heart.
+Law enforcement doesn’t always have the interests of the defendant at heart.
 In many different circumstances, an accused person might have a valid defense that could cause the charge to be dismissed or reduced.

 Penalties for a drug crime can be steep.
 The severity of the penalties will depend on the type and severity of the infraction.
 Drug crimes cover both misdemeanors and felonies.
-It’s important for you to contact a New York lawyer immediately following your arrest in order to obtain the best legal defense for your particular circumstances.
+It’s important for you to contact a New York lawyer immediately following your arrest in order to obtain the legal defense for your particular circumstances.
 Spodek Law Group is a group of experienced criminal lawyers who are able to help.

 Drug Crime Types

 New York state law outlines forty potential drug offenses.
 These relate to marijuana and controlled substances.
 Offenses regarding marijuana are classified and prosecuted differently from offenses regarding controlled substances.
 Most of the offenses involve paraphernalia, manufacturing, distribution, and possession.
 One of the offenses is a violation, a few are misdemeanors, and the remaining majority are felonies in varying classes.